Can I purchase art without a frame?

 If you could speak to the world, what would you say?
 Why?

 Desire causes suffering.
-I would say this because it’s important to know what happiness is and how to achieve it.
+I would say this because it's important to know what happiness is and how to achieve it.
+Also, saying that everything has been painted is like saying that every song has been written.
+Saying that abstract-conceptual art is the epitome of painting is like saying that Disco is the epitome of music.

 Is investigation an aspect of your creative process?
 How is this connected to meaning in your work?

-The artistic choices that I make are dependent on what I learn about subject while investigating it.
+The artistic choices that I make are dependent on what I learn about the subject while investigating it.

 Is intuition an aspect of your creative process?
-How is this connected to meaning in your work?